thosgood/this-weeks-finds/markdown/51-100/week073.md

 2-category having objects, morphisms between objects, and 2-morphisms between morphisms.

 This process never stops.
-The collection of all n-categories is an (n+1)-category, a thing with objects, morphisms, 2-morphisms, and so on all the way up to n-morphisms.
+The collection of all $n$-categories is an
+$(n+1)$-category, a thing with objects, morphisms, 2-morphisms, and so on all the way up to $n$-morphisms.
 To study sets carefully we need categories, to study categories well we need 2-categories, to study 2-categories well we need 3-categories, and so on... so "higher- dimensional algebra", as this subject is called, is automatically